Eibriel/CompiAgent/README.md

 When opening Godot select "Import Project", and find the cloned folder

 Once imported you can run it with the "Play" button on the top right corner

+Frames are saved on `frames.json` and instances in `instances.json`.

+For guidelines on what concepts to add and how to differenciate concepts and instances you can check the [following paper](https://www.researchgate.net/publication/2775702_Ontology_Development_for_Machine_Translation_Ideology_and_Methodology).

 ---